 | Above 500 units | 100 units free (unchanged from the previous structure) |

-No application needed — this benefit applies automatically based on your existing consumption and billing records with TNPDCL.
-The subsidy isn’t paid in cash; it’s adjusted directly within your electricity bill.
+No application is needed — the benefit applies automatically based on existing consumption and billing records with TNPDCL.
+It isn’t paid in cash; it’s adjusted directly within the electricity bill.

-Approximately 90% of Tamil Nadu’s domestic consumers (around 2.23 crore out of 2.46 crore) fall within the 500-unit bimonthly threshold and directly benefit from this expanded free slab.
+Roughly 90% of Tamil Nadu’s domestic consumers — around 2.23 crore out of 2.46 crore — fall within the 500-unit bimonthly threshold and benefit directly from this expanded free slab.
+TNERC has separately approved a provisional subsidy of ₹1,545.14 crore to support the scheme’s implementation between May 10, 2026 and March 31, 2027, with the final amount to be reconciled later based on actual consumption data.

-If you’re eligible but not seeing the benefit reflected: Contact your local Electricity Department/TNPDCL office for verification — you may be asked for supporting consumption documentation.
+If you’re eligible but not seeing the benefit reflected, contacting the local Electricity Department/TNPDCL office for verification is the next step — supporting consumption documentation may be requested.

 Don’t know your Service Number?
-Check your physical electricity bill or White Meter Card — labeled “Service Connection No.”
+It’s on the physical electricity bill or White Meter Card, labeled “Service Connection No.”

-For multiple connections (e.g., home plus shop), saving each Service Number as a Favourite on the portal speeds up future payments.
+On tnebnet.org, select “Quick Pay,” enter the Service Number and Region, confirm the amount displayed, and pay via UPI, Card, or Net Banking.
+For multiple connections — home plus shop, for instance — saving each Service Number as a Favourite on the portal speeds up future payments considerably.

-UPI apps like Google Pay and PhonePe also support direct TNEB bill payment — search “TNEB” within the app, and the pending amount typically displays automatically.
+UPI apps like Google Pay and PhonePe also support direct TNEB bill payment — searching “TNEB” within the app usually surfaces the pending amount automatically.

 TNEB Mobile App